 Separate antique appraiser, furniture appraisal, and estate sale needs

 A North Carolina antique appraisal, furniture appraisal, estate sale pricing request, and formal personal property appraisal can require different candidates and different reports.
-Do not assume the first NC member profile is the right answer for every object.
-A North Carolina estate or insurance file may include paintings, prints, sculpture, Southern furniture, studio craft, ceramics, glass, silver, textiles, rugs, books, documents, estate jewelry, collectibles, tools, household contents, or specialty collections.
+Do not assume the first profile fits every object.
+An estate or insurance file may include paintings, prints, sculpture, Southern furniture, studio craft, ceramics, glass, silver, textiles, rugs, books, documents, jewelry, collectibles, tools, household contents, or specialty collections.

-Use antique appraiser NC language for old, rare, signed, attributed, regional, or market-sensitive objects that need category expertise.
+Use antique-appraiser language for old, rare, signed, attributed, regional, or market-sensitive objects that need category expertise.

-Use furniture appraisal NC language when maker, period, construction, restoration, finish, upholstery, veneer, hardware, scale, provenance, or condition drives value.
+Use furniture-appraisal language when maker, period, construction, restoration, finish, upholstery, veneer, hardware, scale, provenance, or condition drives value.

-Use estate sales appraiser NC language for sale planning, liquidation triage, auction routing, or household contents review, then confirm whether a formal appraisal report is also required.
+Use estate-sale language for sale planning, liquidation triage, auction routing, or household contents review, then confirm whether a formal appraisal report is also required.

 Separate high-value, signed, rare, designer, or attribution-sensitive objects from general household inventory before requesting quotes.